stefanprobst/remark-graphviz/README.md

 ## How to use in the browser

-Use `@stefanprobst/remark-graphviz/browser.js`.
 The only option available is [`wasmFolder`](https://github.com/hpcc-systems/hpcc-js-wasm#wasmFolder) to point to a location of the required `graphviz.wasm`.
 It defaults to `https://unpkg.com/@hpcc-js/wasm/dist`.